Supply Chain Seminar Series

 Through instruction, discussion, small group activities, case study work, and interactive exercises, topics in this workshop will include:

-The Supply Chain Seminar Series is taught by leading faculty from Loyola’s Quinlan School of Business, home of the nationally ranked part-time MBA program, as reported by BusinessWeek and U.S. News and World Report.
+The Supply Chain Seminar Series is taught by leading instructors from Loyola’s Quinlan School of Business, home of the nationally ranked part-time MBA program, and leading industry practitioners from PricewaterhouseCoopers.
 Loyola Executive Education faculty are in great demand as consultants to corporations, non-profits, and government agencies throughout the region and around the world.
 The faculty are skilled in making business concepts and skills readily understandable and immediately useful to you.
 To do this, they engage you in dialogue about your experiences and how what you are learning can be applied on the job.
 This makes the program personally relevant and focused on real-world results.